Column Chart in Excel

 - Both the Bar and the Column chart display data using rectangular bars where the length of the bar is proportional to the data value but Bar charts are useful when we have long category labels.

 - Use various colors for bars to contrast and highlight data in your chart.

 - When the data is related to different categories, then use this chart otherwise for another type of data like for representing the continuous type of data, we can use a line chart.

 - Start the graph with zero always as it can mislead and create confusion while comparing.

 This has been a guide to the Column Chart in Excel.
-Here we discuss its uses and how to create Column Chart in Excel along with excel example and downloadable excel templates.
+Here we discuss its uses and how to create Column Chart in Excel along with examples and a downloadable template.
 You may also look at these useful functions in excel –